janwerkhoven/amemiya-daiku/README.md

 Developed by Jan Werkhoven (www.nabu.io)

 ## When
-* Built in 2011
-* Major overhaul 2015
+Initial build in 2011, major overhaul in 2015

-## Features
-* Localization to both English and Japanese
-* Minimalistic design
-* Mobile responsive